kerams/Templatus/README.md

 ### Template processor
 Templatus.exe is a command-line template processor that takes a template and an optional list of arguments to make accessible in the template.
 The following flags are available:
-- `-t ..\..\myTemplate.ttus` - Specifies the template to be processed.
-You can also specify more templates by using `-t [path]` repeatedly.
+- `-t "..\..\myTemplate.ttus;anotherTemplate.ttus"` - Specifies the templates to be processed.
 All of them share the variables that you pass in.
+- `-parallelization 2` - The maximum number of templates processed in parallel.
-- `-p name=Timmy;age=3` - Defines `name` and `age` variables that you can directly refer to in the template.
-Note that the variables are always defined as strings.
+- `-p name=Timmy age=3` - Defines `name` and `age` variables that you can directly refer to in the template.
+Note that the variables are always defined as strings. `-p` also has to be the last flag used.

 ### Example
 Suppose I have a folder structure like this: